 What is hyperandrogenism?

 Testosterone is a male sex hormone and can cause skin issues in women when present in excess levels.
 Testosterone plays an important role in the development of the male body, but in women, it is produced in small amounts by the ovaries and adrenal glands.
-When there is an overproduction of testosterone, it can lead to a condition known as hyperandrogenism, which is characterized by an excessive amount of male hormones in the body.
+When there is an overproduction of testosterone, it can lead to a condition known as hyperandrogenism, which is characterised by an excessive amount of male hormones in the body.

 Hyperandrogenism can cause several skin issues in women, including acne, hirsutism, and alopecia.
 Acne is a common problem caused by excess testosterone, as it can cause an increase in sebum production, leading to clogged pores and breakouts.
 Hirsutism, or unwanted hair growth, is another issue that can occur when there is an excess of testosterone.
 And Alopecia or hair loss is caused by high level of testosterone can cause hair thinning or hair fall.